bgd-labs/static-a-token-v3/README.md

 For this project, the security procedures applied/being finished are:

 - The test suite of the codebase itself.
-- Certora audit/property checking for all the dynamics of the `stataToken`, including respecting all the specs of [EIP-4626](https://eips.ethereum.org/EIPS/eip-4626).
+- **In progress**.
+Certora audit/property checking for all the dynamics of the `stataToken`, including respecting all the specs of [EIP-4626](https://eips.ethereum.org/EIPS/eip-4626).

 ## Development